Transportation 2030: A Strategic Plan for the Future of Transportation in Canada

 Federal and provincial/territorial Ministers responsible for the shared transportation system must continue to work together.
 We also want to:

 - build and strengthen our relationship with Indigenous groups

 - find better ways to work and communicate with private sector organizations and individual Canadians

-If passed as proposed, these changes would affect the transportation system in the following ways.
+These changes affect the transportation system in the following ways:

-- The Canadian Transportation Agency would create a set of clear rules about how airlines in Canada must treat passengers
+- The Canadian Transportation Agency will create a set of clear rules about how airlines in Canada must treat passengers

-- Changes would be made to passenger airline ownership rules that should result in lower air fares
+- Changes have been made to passenger airline ownership rules that should result in lower air fares

-- Airports would be allowed to pay for additional services from the Canadian Air Transport Security Authority to improve the security screening experience for passengers
+- Airports are allowed to pay for additional services from the Canadian Air Transport Security Authority to improve the security screening experience for passengers

 Rail transportation system

-- Canadian railways would put recording devices in their locomotives to provide information about railway accidents, while protecting the privacy of railway employees
+- Canadian railways will put recording devices in their locomotives to provide information about railway accidents, while protecting the privacy of railway employees

 - rail system efficiency